 How Much Will You Save on Groceries by Joining a Warehouse Club?

-For some of your food shopping, membership warehouse clubs offer low-cost alternatives to supermarkets.
+For some food shopping, membership warehouse clubs offer low-cost alternatives to supermarkets.
 We surveyed Costco and Sam’s Club.
-These warehouse stores carried few if any of the items in our market basket in the usual sizes, but when we looked for the same brands regardless of size, warehouse stores, which specialize in bulk sales, stocked a larger portion of our market basket items.
-Sam’s Club had 56 percent and Costco 32 percent.
+These warehouse stores carried few if any of the items in our market basket in the usual sizes, but when we looked for the same brands regardless of size, warehouse stores—which specialize in bulk sales—stocked a larger portion of our market basket items.
+Sam’s Club had 51 percent and Costco 35 percent.

-In addition to having low prices, Costco received very high ratings from its customers for the quality of its meat and above-average scores for produce quality and overall quality.
+In addition to having low prices, Costco received very high customer ratings for the quality of its meat and above-average scores for produce quality and overall quality.
 (Sam’s Club’s ratings were considerably lower than Costco’s.)